-Vance Appliance Repair performs refrigerator repair service in CITY, including professional services to fix broken ice makers.
+Vance Appliance Repair performs refrigerator repair service in Texas, including professional services to fix broken ice makers.
 Learn about common ice maker problems below:

 Ice makers are one of the most convenient inventions ever.
 An ice maker is a little luxury most people certainly take for granted.
 Refrigerator ice makers are relatively simple machines that do not feature a lot of complicated components that will cause issues.

 Like with any repair, there are basic things that should be looked at before assuming the worst.
 And, it’s good to know, if needed, you are able to replace the ice maker without replacing an entire refrigerator, dependent on the brand and model.
 First, let’s discuss a few of the causes for an ice maker failure.

 When an ice maker is making ice but it isn’t dispensing the ice cubes it is usually means there’s a mechanical failure opposed to an electrical failure.
 This can happen when moving things around in the freezer unit, you shift the control switch up or down.
 Most of the time the ice maker will be blocked with something, possibly a chunk of ice.
 First, look to see if there’s anything blocking this part from operating the right way.